 Here’s some helpful information on the symptoms and causes of shingles, Medicare coverage of the vaccine and where to get a shot.

 Shingles is a viral infection caused by the same virus as chicken pox—the varicella-zoster virus.
 It starts as a painful rash on one side of the face or body and develops into blisters.
 The blisters continue to form over 3–5 days and eventually dry and crust over.
 Healing can take between 2–4 weeks, but shingles can leave scars and permanent pigmentation changes.1

 Original Medicare (Parts A and B) does not pay for the shingles vaccine.
-However, if you’re enrolled in a Medicare prescription drug plan (Part D) or have a Medicare Advantage plan (Part C) that includes drug coverage, your shot may be covered.
-For vaccines covered under Part D (such as Shingrix or Zostavax), it is not recommended to get the shot through your provider’s office, as you may have issues with Part D billing.*
+However, if you’re enrolled in a Medicare prescription drug plan (Part D) or have a Medicare Advantage plan (Part C) that includes Medicare Part D drug coverage, your shot may be covered.
+The shingles shot will be fully covered for everyone with Medicare Part D drug coverage starting January 2023.

 You can generally get a shingles shot at most pharmacies.
 To get the shot at a pharmacy, you may need a doctor’s prescription.**

 To find Humana in-network doctor’s offices or pharmacies near you that offer the vaccine, use Humana’s Find a doctor tool.

 The shingles vaccine will be 100% covered for those who have prescription drug coverage as part of a Medicare Part D plan or Medicare Advantage plan with prescription drug benefits.
 Some people with Medicare Part D prescription drug coverage don’t have to pay any out-of-pocket costs for the shingles vaccine.

 The CDC recommends that all healthy adults 50 years and older get vaccinated against shingles.
 If you have any additional questions, contact your healthcare provider for more information.